Royal Parks Half Marathon 2022

 3 THE EVENT

-3.2 The Event Organisers reserve the right to change the time, date and/or venue and format of the Event and to cancel the Event, in whole or in part, without notice or liability to the Participant.
+3.2 The Event Organisers reserve the right to change the time, date, venue and/or format of the Event and to cancel the Event, in whole or in part, without notice or liability to the Participant.

 3.3 The Event Organisers reserve the right to refuse entry to the Event (or to disqualify from the Event) of any registered Participant not wearing their assigned official numbered race bib.